puppetlabs/puppet-docs/source/pe/3.7/trouble_regenerate_certs_monolithic.markdown

 description: "This page explains how to regenerate all SSL certificates in monolithic Puppet Enterprise deployments."
 ---

 > **Note:** This page explains how to regenerate all certificates in **a monolithic PE deployment** --- that is, where the Puppet master, PuppetDB, and PE console components are all installed on the same server.
-Instructions for regenerating certs and security credentials in a split or large environment installation will be available soon.
+[See this page for instructions on regenerating certificates in a **split PE deployment**](./trouble_regenerate_certs_split.html).

 ## Overview